To add an indicator, go to Results and click on Indicators.

 - Indicator Type describes how information will be calculated.

-- Number Format describes how information will be displayed.
+- Number Format describes how numbers will be formatted and displayed.

-- Unit should be the thing you are counting or measuring.
+- Unit should be the thing your indicator is counting or measuring.
 If your unit does not appear in the dropdown menu, click on the gearbox to the right that says "Edit standard units" and add it.
+Note: Percentage indicators do not get a unit because they are always a percent.

-Periods, Targets defines the type of targets for this indicator:
+- Periods, Targets define the type of targets for this indicator:

-- Click the "+ add disaggregations" button and select the relevant disaggregation(s) from the dropdown list to add it.
+- Click the + Add a disaggregation button and select the relevant disaggregation(s) from the dropdown list to add it.

-- If your disaggregation does not appear in the dropdown menu, click on the gearbox to the right that says "Edit master list of disaggregation factors".
+- If your disaggregation does not appear in the dropdown menu, click on the gearbox to the right that says Master list of disaggregations.

 - All indicators must be defined with a single Reporting Level.